IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 ## Usage

 First of all, you need to define the KWEnsembler class.
-Next, it's required to provide the search-space (it could be the validation set) in which the ensembler will find the nearest elements to the generic test sample.
+Next, it's required to provide the search-space (it could be the validation set / neighbours-set) in which the ensembler will find the nearest elements to the generic test sample.

 ```{r setup, include=FALSE}
 	from ensemblem.model import KWEnsembler